Introduction

 > dim(y)

 At this stage, it is usual to filter out proteins that are insufficiently expressed.
-We will keep protein in the DE anaysis that are detected, at least once, in at least three samples:
+We will keep proteins in the DE anaysis that are detected, at least once, in at least three samples:

 > keep <- which(rowSums(y$other$n.observations > 0) >= 3)